lindbrook/packageRank/README.md

 <img src="man/figures/README-plot_ts-1.png" style="display: block; margin: auto auto auto 0;" />

 The longitudinal view plots the date (x-axis) against the logarithm of a package’s downloads (y-axis).
-In the background, we can see same data, plotted in gray, for a cohort of packages defined by a stratified random sample of packages.\[2\] This cohort is used to approximate the overall temporal pattern of package downloads in the selected time period.
+In the background, we can see the same data, plotted in gray, for a stratified random sample of packages.\[2\] This sample is used to approximate the temporal pattern of all package downloads.

 As above, you can pass a vector of packages: